 4. Algerian Ivy

-Algerian Ivies can grow up to a height of whopping 10 feet and assume a width of 3 feet.
+Algerian Ivies can grow up to a whopping 10 feet in height and assume a width of 3 feet.
 They come with beautiful, dark, and luscious leaves that resemble the shape of the heart.
-The leaves are around four to five inches across, and they come with a perfectly creamy trim.
+The leaves are around four to five inches across and come with a perfectly creamy trim.

 5. Irish Ivy (Hedera Hibernica)

-Popularly known as the Hedera Hibernica, the Irish Ivy comes with many similar traits as with the English Ivy.
+Popularly known as the Hedera Hibernica, the Irish Ivy comes with many similar traits to the English Ivy.
 It also shares the same USDA hardiness areas and growing habits.
 Thanks to these similarities, the Irish Ivy is often confused with its English counterpart.

-While the Irish Ivy is just as popular, it is still not grown in certain areas as people continue to deem it to be an invasive or noxious plant.
+While the Irish Ivy is just as popular, it is still not grown in certain areas, as people continue to deem it invasive or noxious.
 Certain administrative departments even consider it a nuisance, taking up measures to get rid of it every time it is spotted in a public encroachment.

-Regardless of the reputation, homeowners absolutely love this variant of Ivy and it can be planted almost anywhere in your garden.
-The Irish Ivy is both low-maintenance and incredibly hardy.
+Regardless of the reputation, homeowners absolutely love this variant of Ivy, and it can be planted almost anywhere in your garden.
+Generally, it’s low-maintenance and incredibly hardy variety.

 6. Japanese Ivy (Hedera Rhombea)